 Studio

-Studio converts markdown file to organized html pages - having the flexibility to change templates and adding custom css and javascript.
-With static webpages - your site is fast, secure and easy to deploy
+Studio converts markdown files to organized HTML pages—having the flexibility to change templates and add custom CSS and JavaScript.
+With static webpages your site is fast, secure and easy to deploy.

 At the time, I was having fun doing code golf, so I set a goal to create a static-site generator in 100 lines of Haskell.
-I reached my goal, sacraficing all of the readability.
-I later made it corrected that, adding spaces and expanding the equations.
+I reached my goal, sacrificing all of the readability.
+I later corrected that, adding spaces and expanding the equations.

 .md text files are the inputs to studio.
 I used markdown which is a standard so you can add titles, links and images.
 We take the titles in the text files and create a table of contents for a main page, generating a link for each article.

-Haskell is a functional language, I had to divide the functional vs the unfunctional real world.
-It is also a dense language, you can do a lot of modifications in a few lines of codes vs other languages.
-We divide this program into 3 steps
+Haskell is a functional language, so I had to separate pure functions from the parts that touch the real world.
+It is also a dense language; you can do a lot of modifications in a few lines of code compared to other languages.
+We divide this program into 3 steps.

 I made a data structure called Page which has the file path and date.